I observe. A lot.

 Most of the time.

-I’m always coming up with ideas on how to improve–well I would say improve, she would say that only I think every idea is an improvement.
-Let’s split that half-way and say that I have ideas about how to change what is and ideas about why something else isn’t the way that (I think) it should be.
+I’m always coming up with ideas on how to improve–well I say improve, she says that only I think every idea is an improvement.
+Let’s split that half-way and say that I have ideas about how to change what is and ideas about why something else isn’t the way that it should be.

 Seester might approve of that explanation.

 That brings me back to my first statement.
 I observe all the time and ask questions about what I observe.
 It’s not being judgmental that makes me ask, it’s a true desire to know and to understand what it is I’m seeing.
 So please don’t take offense if something I jabber about strikes you wrong.
-I wouldn’t be mean on purpose, but accidentally I do screw up.
+I wouldn’t be mean on purpose, but I do screw up accidentally.I’ve got a million questions like a three-year-old and I’ve got as many opinions as a quartet of old men playing poker.
+Click To Tweet

 There you have it—read on if you want to, but if the ride I’m on drives you nuts, I warned you.